BA, MA, LLB, LLM

-Simon joined the Open University Law School as a Lecturer in Law in October 2013.
+Simon is a Senior lecturer in law, who joined the Open University Law School in October 2013.
 Prior to this he studied for a PhD in Law at the University of Nottingham, which he was awarded in 2015.
 Simon initially completed undergraduate and masters degrees in history at the University of Sheffield, specialising in historical theory and the history of Nazi Germany, before undertaking the GDL and LPC at the College of Law, Guildford.
-He trained and qualified as a solicitor at commercial firm DLA Piper UK LLP between 2007-2009 (currently non-practising) and re-entered academia via an LLM from the University of Birmingham, in which he studied aspects of legal and criminal theory and international law.
+He trained and qualified as a solicitor at commercial firm DLA Piper UK LLP between 2007-2009 (currently non-practising) and re-entered academia via an LLM from the University of Birmingham, in which he studied aspects of legal theory, criminal theory and international law.

 Much of his research is in the nexus between law, history and theory in relation to Nazi Germany, including the history of the legal system in the Third Reich, its theoretical nature, and its implications for the concept and practice of law today; as well as the representation of Nazi law in academic legal and historical discourse.
 He is also interested in research in public law (particularly the state of exception and UK and comparative constitutional law).